 2. The institution uses the results from assessment processes to develop and implement plans for improvement.

-The College regularly reviews and assesses its institutional effectiveness practices and processes.
-At a conceptual level, evaluation is built into the structure of institutional processes.
-The institutional governance document, Engaging All Voices, provides for annual evaluation of each council and for the document itself.
+The institutional governance document, Engaging All Voices, provides for annual evaluation of the integrated planning process and each council.
 (EAV, RAC annual evaluation) Annual reaffirmation of guiding principles and processes for the governance councils is outlined in Engaging All Voices and has been accomplished by some of the councils.
 In spring 2014, a comprehensive evaluation was performed and in the resulting years, several councils and committees have consistently conducted assessments. (cite Brian Sanders survey, RAC, IC?, CC, Technology Committee, Facilities Council) The College conducted an all-council review of its institutional effectiveness practices and processes in May 2017, with plans embedded in the EMP to make the all-council assessment day an annual practice.
 (Assessment Day agenda; EMP, p.
 25)

-The College has continued to evaluate and improve the cycles and processes for student learning outcomes and assessment, program review, resource allocation, and budget development.
-In 2013, the College operated a solidified, aggregated approach to student learning outcomes in program review, and a resource allocation model was employed to support the process.
-In 2015, the College evaluated its ability to produced disaggregated student learning data, and moved to purchase eLumen as a platform for assessment and program review.
-In 2016, the College appointed a Program Review Workgroup, and after planning and piloting eLumen, the workgroup recommended a timeline, approach, and model for program review that included the incorporation of hiring prioritization data, more comprehensive tracking and evaluation for resource allocation, and a plan for more timely budget development.
-(Program Review Workgroup Meeting Notes)

-The College formed a Student Success and Equity Committee (SSEC) with a specific interest in integrated planning and work across several key initiatives, including the Student Success and Support Program Plan, the Student Equity Plan, the Basic Skills Initiative, and the Adult Education Block Grant.
-(SSEC Charge and Membership) The SSEC reviews and evaluates data, plans, and work across all of these areas in order to bring a more cohesive and integrated approach to solving key issues in student support, basic skills, student equity, and adult education.
+Through the evaluation of existing processes and structures, the College identified a need to support the development of new ideas related to institutional initiatives.
+The Student Success and Equity Committee (SSEC) was formed with a specific focus on integrating work across several key initiatives, including the Student Success and Support Program Plan, the Student Equity Plan, the Basic Skills Initiative, and the Adult Education Block Grant.
+(SSEC Charge and Membership) The SSEC reviews and evaluates data, plans, and activities across all of these areas in order to bring a more cohesive and integrated approach to solving key issues in student support, basic skills, student equity, and adult education.
 (SSEC Minutes)

-Results from assessment processes are used to develop and implement plans for improvement.
-The recently added ability to evaluate disaggregated student learning outcomes data alongside disaggregated student achievement data has been incorporated into program review.
-Departments are asked to analyze data and to construct plans for closing performance gaps.
-Resource requests for improvements can be made and prioritized through the participatory governance resource allocation process. (eLumen snapshot)

-Major institutional strategic plans were developed from assessment of data and existing practices, including the Education Master Plan, the Student Equity Plan, the Distance Education Plan, and the College Technology Plan.
+The College used the assessment and analysis of institutional data and existing practices to develop its major institutional strategic plans, including the Education Master Plan, the Student Equity Plan, the Distance Education Plan, and the College Technology Plan.
 (Student Equity Plan, p.
 4; EMP, p.
 4; DE Plan, p.
 3; College Technology Plan, p.
-3) College structures and processes are reviewed and recommendations for improvement adopted through the efforts of individual governance groups.
-(RAC minutes, end of year survey; EAV update)
+3) Individual governance groups regularly review College practices and processes, recommending improvements for adoption through the participatory governance process.
+(RAC minutes, end of year survey; CTC Survey; EAV update)

-The institutional evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program in relation to learning and student support services and resource allocation and management.
+3. The institutional evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program in relation to learning and student support services and resource allocation and management.